sourcebots/docs/content/api/vision/marker-ids.md

 ### _Column_ Markers
-These markers are those positioned on the 4 faces of the 4 columns in the arena.
+These markers are those positioned on the four faces of the four columns in the arena.
 Each face has a unique, documented ID, and so could be used in addition to [_Wall_ Markers](#wall-markers) to calculate your position, and make sure you don't run into them!

 ```python
 marker.id in COLUMN